 What is a VOD Platform?

-A platform that allows users to access video content with their own time preferences.
-Without any schedule you can watch content anywhere from any device.
-Users will have a complete control to pause, fast forward content.
+A platform that allows users to access video content with their time preferences.
+Without any schedule, you can watch content anywhere from any device.
+Users will have complete control to pause, fast forward content.

-Example: Netflix, Disney+ are few of the top VOD platforms.
+Example: Netflix, Disney+ are a few of the top VOD platforms.

 1. Youku Tudou

-The VOD platform allows users to view, search, and share videos through many devices.
+The video on-demand platform allows users to view, search, and share videos through many devices.
 It has a vast video library—from TV dramas, music videos, interviews, and the like.
 Like Netflix, it also offers a subscription service for its video content.

 Platforms: Web, iOS, Android, PC, Smart TV

-Iqiyi is also one of China’s top subscription sites for video on demand.
+Iqiyi is also one of China’s top video-on-demand platforms.
 Baidu, China’s largest search engine company, launched Iqiyi in April 2010.
 It is currently the largest VOD platform in terms of hours spent, nearly 6 billion hours per month.
-The video on-demand website also amasses 500 million active users monthly.
+The video-on-demand website also amasses 500 million active users monthly.